mpelv/me/README.md

 ### Travelling Companion - https://youtu.be/kCIH6GDJX9w
 [![Watch the video](https://img.youtube.com/vi/kCIH6GDJX9w/0.jpg)](https://youtu.be/kCIH6GDJX9w)
 - Team project created as part of Human-Centered Product Development -course
-  - Project management, video editing, required course work like blog posts
+  - Project management, ideating, video editing, course work like writing blog posts
+- Travelling Companion -concept was created based on these prerequisites: "How could new technologies improve the passenger experience of public transport in the future?
+Can novel technologies help consumers make sustainable choices when planning a journey or guide the passenger during the trip?
+We hope that you consider at least railway traffic as a part of the journey, but we encourage you to look at the whole journey from your doorstep to the destination."
 -----
 <br>